 Site administrators have the option to upload a geospatial file or create a spatial lens boundary based on an existing geospatial map on the platform.

-Uploading a new geospatial file: Upload the geospatial file via the "Import Geospatial Data".
+Uploading a new geospatial file: Upload the geospatial file via the "Import Geospatial Data" through the create a new dataset button.
 The geospatial file must meet the following criteria:

 - Can be KML, KMZ, Shapefile or Geojson

-- Must be a single layer map that contain polygons or multipolygons
+- Must be a single layer map that contains polygons or multipolygons

 - Should contain a label for each boundary in the map